Skip to main content

 Pectins contribute to the maintenance of normal blood cholesterol levels.

-Consumption of pectins as part of a meal contributes to a reduction of the post‑prandial blood glucose rise.
+The intake of pectins as part of a meal contributes to a less pronounced rise in blood sugar levels after the meal.

-The beneficial effect is obtained when 10 g pectins are consumed as part of a meal or 6 g in total.
+The positive effect occurs when 10 g pectins are taken as part of the meal or 6 g are taken.

-Take with plenty of water to ensure pectins reach the stomach.
-Risk of choking in people with swallowing difficulties or when fluid intake is insufficient.
+Recommendation to take with plenty of water so that pectins reach the stomach.
+In persons with swallowing difficulties or insufficient fluid intake, there is a risk of choking.

 Phosphorus

-Phosphorus contributes to normal function of cell membranes.
+Phosphorus contributes to normal function of the cell membrane.

 Phosphorus contributes to the maintenance of normal bones.